HochdruckHummer/wavelog-wp-qso-display/README.md

 ## Installation:

-1. Just install the Zip-file as a plugin in your wordpress instance and activate the plugin.
+1. Just install the latest Zip-file as a plugin in your wordpress instance and activate the plugin.

 2. Go to Settings-Menu in Wordpress and click on "Wavelog":